SchoolOfCode/final-project-front-end-downton-coders/plan.md

 ## Tech stack
+- node
+- express - nodemon / jest
+- react router //multiple pages
+- mangodb
+- mongoose - creates a connection between MongoDB and the Express web application
+- compass - GUI for mangoDB db
+- postman

 ## Front end delpoy on Netlify:
 https://xpeerience.netlify.app/

+## ORGANISE SPRINTS
+- sprint 2 weeks long
+- Scrum / Kanban board / XP (eg pair programming)
+- at end of sprint we do a retrospective using four L’s (liked learned, longed for and lacked
+- code reviews on merging to main

 ## AFTER MVP is complete:
 - Login pop up on landing page